anthonysteel/open-ark/README.md

 # Open-Ark
-Design of a massive interstellar ark to transport people in interstellar space the open source way.
+Design of a massive interstellar ark to transport people through interstellar space, the open source way.